platformdroneracingnl/racing-events/README.md

 How to start with this Laravel Docker template:

 1. Clone the repository
-2. Create a `.env` file and make an symbolik link
+2. Create a `.env` file and make an symbolic link

 ```bash
 cp ./laravel/.env.example ./laravel/.env